Southern United States: Soccer

-In recent decades association football, known in the South as in the rest of the United States as "soccer", has become a popular sport at youth and collegiate levels throughout the region.
+In recent decades, association football, known in the South as in the rest of the United States as "soccer", has become a popular sport at youth and collegiate levels throughout the region.
 The game has been historically widespread at the college level in the Atlantic coast states of Maryland, Virginia, and the Carolinas; which contain many of the nation's most successful college soccer programs.
-In particular, Virginia has won 7 NCAA National Championships, the third most of any school.
+In women's soccer the North Carolina Tar Heels has won 22 national championships, by far the most of any school, and in men's soccer Virginia has won 7 NCAA National Championships, the third most of any school.

 The establishment of Major League Soccer has led to professional soccer clubs in the Southern cities including FC Dallas, Houston Dynamo, D.C.
 United, Orlando City, Inter Miami, Nashville SC, Atlanta United, Austin FC and Charlotte FC.
 The current United States second division soccer league, the USL Championship, was initially geographically based in the coastal Southeast around clubs in Charleston, Richmond, Charlotte, Wilmington, Raleigh, Virginia Beach, and Atlanta.

 Major sports teams in the South

-The Southern region is home to numerous professional sports franchises in the "Big Four" leagues (NFL, NBA, NHL, and MLB), with many championships collectively among them.
+The Southern region is home to numerous professional sports franchises in the "Big Five" leagues (NFL, NBA, MLS, NHL, and MLB), with many championships collectively among them.
 Professional sports leagues such as the National Football League (NFL), Major League Baseball (MLB), National Basketball Association (NBA), Women's National Basketball Association (WNBA), National Hockey League (NHL), Major League Soccer (MLS), and National Women's Soccer League (NWSL), have team franchises in following cities/metropolitan areas of the region: